Blair Robertson

 Mr. Robertson lived and worked in Asia (15 years) as well as in New York and San Francisco (4 years).
 Prior to becoming an investment banker, Mr. Robertson spent over a year volunteering primarily with domestic female indigenous NGOs in remote areas of Central America followed by a year working and volunteering in Nanning and Wuhan, China.

-He also works with Smith’s Career Advancement Centre.
-Students trained/coached have successfully landed jobs at the world’s top hedge funds (including Bridgewater, Citadel, Point72, etc.), private equity firms (including Apollo, Blackstone, Carlyle, Clayton, Dubilier & Rice, KKR, etc.), boutique investment banks (including Ardea, Centerview, Evercore, Greenhill, Lazard, Moelis, etc.) and bulge bracket banks (including Goldman Sachs, JP Morgan, Morgan Stanley, CSFB/UBS, BMO, CIBC, RBC, Scotia, TD, etc.) in a variety of global financial centers including New York, San Francisco, Toronto, Los Angeles, Chicago, Hong Kong and London.
+Mr. Robertson was the “Finance Expert in Residence” for 13 years for Smith’s Career Advancement Centre.
+Students trained/coached successfully achieved employment at the world’s top hedge funds (including Bridgewater, Citadel, Point72, etc.), private equity firms (including Apollo, Ares, BC Partners, Blackstone, Carlyle, Clayton, Dubilier & Rice, KKR, etc.), boutique investment banks (including Ardea, Centerview, Evercore, Greenhill, Lazard, Moelis, PJT, etc.) and bulge bracket banks (including Bank of America, Barclays, Citibank, Goldman Sachs, JP Morgan, Morgan Stanley, CSFB/UBS, BMO, CIBC, RBC, Scotia, TD, etc.) in a variety of global financial centers including New York, San Francisco, Toronto, Los Angeles, Chicago, Houston, Hong Kong and London.

 Academic Degrees